Bloomberg Philanthropies

 Bloomberg Philanthropies is a philanthropic organization that encompasses all of the charitable giving of founder Michael R. Bloomberg.
 Headquartered in New York City, Bloomberg Philanthropies focuses its resources on five areas: the environment, public health, the arts, government innovation and education.
 According to the Foundation Center, Bloomberg Philanthropies was the 10th largest foundation in the United States in 2015, the last year for which data was available.
 Bloomberg has pledged to donate the majority of his wealth, currently estimated at more than $54 billion.
 Patti Harris is the CEO of Bloomberg Philanthropies.

 History

 While working at Bloomberg L.P., Bloomberg donated much of his wealth to medical research, education and the arts.
 He also sat on the boards of numerous charitable organizations.
 Beginning in 2004, Bloomberg appeared on Chronicle of Philanthropy’s list of top 50 Americans who had donated the most money that year.
 Between 2004 and 2011, Bloomberg was listed as a top 10 American philanthropist each year.

+For two consecutive years, in 2023 and 2024, Bloomberg was listed as having given to the most charitable causes; in 2024, he distributed $3.7 billion through the Bloomberg Philanthropies to various organizations, schools, and initiatives.

 Since 2006, the headquarters has been located at Stuyvesant Fish House on East 78th Street in Manhattan.